Joohansson/NanoRPCProxy/README.md

 # NanoRPCProxy
 NanoRPCProxy is a relay and protection system that sits between a client and a Nano node RPC interface.
 It makes it possible to set the RPC interface public to the Internet without compromising the security of the node itself.
-The Nano node has no built in functionality for user authentication, rate limiting or caching which makes it dangerous to open up without protection like this.
-With NanoRPCProxy you can for example serve a mobile app or web frontend with direct node calls.
+The Nano node has NO built in functionality for user authentication, rate limiting or caching which makes it dangerous to open up without protection like this.
+With NanoRPCProxy you can for example serve a mobile app or web frontend with direct node calls. **In reality, it can be used for Nano wallets, exchanges, block explorers, public APIs, monitor systems, Point of Sale or basically anything that communicates with a node.**.

+The built in token system makes it possible to serve requests beyond the default limits and monetize your backend via direct Nano token purchases.

+Demo clients/code for Curl, JS, REACT, Python, Flask and PHP are available to test your own server.
+**A public demo client with token and API support on the live network is available [here](https://example.com)!**

 ## Features
 * Fully customizable via a settings file
 * Caching of certain request actions to lower the RPC burden
 * Limits number of response objects, like number of pending transactions
-* Slows down IPs that doing requests above limit
+* Slows down IPs that doing requests above limit (Including purchased tokens)
-* Blocks IPs for a certain amount of time that are doing requests above limit
+* Blocks IPs for a certain amount of time that are doing requests above limit (Overridden by purchased tokens)
-* IP black list
+* IP black list (Overrides purchased tokens)
 * Supports basic authentication (username / password)
 * Supports multiple users via authentication
 * User specific settings override
 * Additional request tokens purchasable with Nano
 * URL based API support like nano.org/api/?action=block_count
 * Listens on http and/or https with your own SSL cert (or use another proxy like Cloudflare to serve https)
+* Works with both beta and main Nano network
+* Demo clients/code

 ## Install and run proxy server